The Homepage of Katherine (Katie) Mack

 My current interests include early universe physics, dark matter, the epoch of reionization, big bang relics, compact objects, and supermassive black holes.
 The unifying goal in all my work is to find ways to use observational cosmology to better understand the fundamental physical nature of the components and evolution of the universe.

-You can also find me on Twitter (@AstroKatie) where I occasionally share thoughts on astrophysics, science popularization, and other personal musings.
-(Disclaimer: Views expressed on Twitter are mine alone and not endorsed by any other person or institution.)
+You can also check out my blog, "The Universe, In Theory," or find me on Twitter (@AstroKatie) where I occasionally share thoughts on astrophysics, science popularization, and other personal musings.
+(Disclaimer: Views expressed on Twitter or the blog are mine alone and not endorsed by any other person or institution.)